Note

 Don't explicitly set the

-setting in the deployment slot definition.
-This setting is generated for you when the app is created in the deployment slot.When you swap slots, some application settings are considered "sticky," in that they stay with the slot and not with the code being swapped.
+WEBSITE_CONTENTSHAREsetting in the deployment slot definition.
+The app creation process in the deployment slot generates this setting for you.When you swap slots, some application settings are considered "sticky," in that they stay with the slot and not with the code being swapped.
 You can define such a slot setting by including

 Note